ehuott/rsync_backup/README.txt

 BACKUP_RSYNC:

-backup_rsync works basically like rsync_backup except that it runs on the machine to be backed up pushes local files and directories to a remote backup server.
+backup_rsync works basically like rsync_backup except that it runs on the machine to be backed up and pushes local files and directories to a remote backup server.

 This project is maintained on GitHub.
 You may download or clone a copy of the repository here: